teambit/docs/docs/getting-started/workspace-ui.md

 title: Workspace UI
 ---

-Once you have added a component, tagged it and started the development server you will be able to see your local workspace on [localhost:3000](http://localhost:3000) or the available localhost.
+Once you have created a component, addded it and started the development server you will be able to see your local workspace on [localhost:3000](http://localhost:3000) or the available port.

+Once you click on your component it will take you to the Overview page.

 ## Overview